Post was updated: 1st December 2021.

 4. Web4Africa — Biggest Web Host in Africa

 Web4Africa is the leading hosting company in the whole of Africa.
-However, their monthly plan is more expensive compared to the other hosting companies in Nigeria.
+However, their monthly plan is more expensive compared to most hosting companies in Nigeria.

 While a lot of people might be discouraged because of their monthly plan, I bought a test domain and hosting from them, and as you might have guessed, I loved my experience with them.